pyecharts/pyecharts/README.md

 ### Export as Images or Pdf

-[pyecharts-snapshot](https://github.com/pyecharts/pyecharts-snapshot) is a library which renders the output of pyecharts as a png, jpeg, gif image or a pdf file at command line or in your code.
+[pyecharts-snapshot](https://github.com/pyecharts/pyecharts-snapshot) is [a command line utility](https://github.com/pyecharts/pyecharts-snapshot#usage) and [a library extension](https://github.com/pyecharts/pyecharts-snapshot#example-programs) which renders the output of pyecharts as a svg, png, jpeg, gif image or a pdf file.

 See more detail at that repositoty.